Skip to main content

 The co-op grew out of existing student organizations and connections.

 One of them was Stiles Hall, a building on the south campus.
 Closely connected to the UC YMCA, Stiles Hall was like a student union.
-Because the university did not provide on-campus housing for many decades, arriving freshmen might stop there to get a list of places to find room and board.[4]
+Because the university did not provide on-campus housing for many decades, arriving students might stop there to get a list of places to find room and board.[4]

 The Knights of Labor had provided housing for striking workers in San Francisco and Oakland during the 1880s, and as the Great Depression set in, communal ideas remained at the forefront of Bay Area organizing and thinking.[6]